3 Min Read

 * Movie Gallery to close remaining U.S. stores-report

 Movie Gallery and long-time competitor Blockbuster have suffered from the flight of customers to mail-service Netflix and the $1 per-day rentals from Redbox's bright red kiosks.

-The Wall Street Journal, citing unnamed sources, was first to report that Movie Gallery planned to close its remaining
+The Wall Street Journal, citing unnamed sources, was first to report that Movie Gallery planned to close its remaining U.S. stores.

-started on plans to close more than half of its 2,415 stores, and over the next couple months the rest will close, the newspaper's website said.
+Before this latest development, the company had already started on plans to close more than half of its 2,415 stores, and over the next couple months the rest will close, the newspaper's website said.

 Movie Gallery could not be reached for comment.

 Michael Pachter, an analyst with Wedbush Morgan Securities, said that with Movie Gallery liquidating, about 300 million annual movie rental transactions are up for grabs.

 "The old Hollywood Video stores overlap very nicely with Blockbuster, so Blockbuster should compete for probably 75 million of those," Pachter said.

 He added that video-on-demand and pay-per-view providers also will gain some of Movie Gallery's old customers, as will the rental industry's two high-flyers, Redbox and Netflix.

 "It sure opens up the opportunity to put a Redbox in front of every closed Movie Gallery," Pachter said.